zavanton123/android-notes/android-internals/20_android_internals.md

 ### Android Runtime
-- it is a cpp class that starts Zygote and System Server
+- it is a cpp class that starts Zygote (which starts the System Server)
+- Zygote socket is registered (/dev/socket/zygote)